Invary-Runtime-Integrity/maat/amd-demo/README.md

 Replace the value `MY_REGISTRY` with your Docker registry URL.

+## Let Maat and Maat controller know about your network topology

+For Maat, update the known-clients collection here:

+    ./amd-demo/invary-maat-docker/maat/share/maat/selector-configurations/invary-selector.xml

+For the Maat controller, update the node information here:

+    ./amd-demo/invary-maat-controller-docker/appraise

 ## Build Docker images

 Replace the value `MY_REGISTRY` with your Docker registry URL.